From Elvis in Memphis: Legacy

 Following the American Sound sessions, Presley returned to Hollywood.
 Between March–April 1969, he recorded the soundtrack and starred in his thirty-first and last motion picture as an actor, Change of Habit.

 When the album was due for release, Parker arranged Presley's return to performing live.
 He made a deal with Kirk Kerkorian, owner of the Las Vegas International Hotel, to play the newly built 2,000-seat showroom for four weeks (two shows per night, with Mondays off) for $400,000.
 For his appearance, he assembled a band later known as the TCB Band: James Burton (guitar), John Wilkinson (rhythm guitar), Jerry Scheff (bass-guitar), Ronnie Tutt (drums), Larry Muhoberac (piano) and Charlie Hodge (rhythm guitar, background vocals).
-The band was complemented by the backing vocals of The Sweet inspirations and the Imperials.
+The band was complemented by the backing vocals of the Sweet inspirations and the Imperials.
 His initial Las Vegas show attracted an audience of 101,500, setting a new Vegas performance record.
 In 1970, Presley began to tour the United States for the first time in thirteen years.

 "Don't Cry Daddy" reached No. 6 on the Billboard Hot 100.
 "Kentucky Rain" was a moderate hit in 1970, reaching No. 16, but "Suspicious Minds" became one of Presley's signature songs and was the final chart-topper of his career.

 In 2003, From Elvis in Memphis was number 190 on Rolling Stones list of the 500 greatest albums of all time, maintaining the rating in a 2012 revised list, then dropping to number 322 in a 2020 revised list.

 Reissues

-In 2000 RCA released a remastered compact disc of From Elvis in Memphis, including six bonus tracks (released as A- or B-sides) recorded during the album sessions.
+RCA first reissued the original 12 track album on compact disc in 1991.
+In 2000, RCA released a remastered CD of From Elvis in Memphis, including six bonus tracks (released as A- or B-sides) recorded during the album sessions.
 The reissue received five stars out of five from Rolling Stone.
-In 2009, Sony Music Entertainment issued a Legacy RCA Edition of the album for its 40th anniversary: two discs (From Elvis In Memphis and the studio disk of From Memphis To Vegas/From Vegas To Memphis), four outtakes and ten tracks originally released as monaural singles (including "Suspicious Minds" and "Kentucky Rain").
-In 2013 From Elvis in Memphis was reissued on the Follow That Dream label in a special two-disc edition that contained the original album tracks along with numerous alternate takes.
-The 1970 Quadraphonic eight-track release of the album has never been reissued.
+In 2009, a Legacy RCA Edition of the album was released for its 40th anniversary: two discs (From Elvis In Memphis and the studio disk of From Memphis To Vegas/From Vegas To Memphis), four outtakes and ten tracks originally released as monaural singles (including "Suspicious Minds" and "Kentucky Rain").
+In 2013, From Elvis in Memphis was reissued on the Follow That Dream label in a special two-disc edition that contained the original album tracks along with numerous alternate takes.
+The 1970 Quadraphonic mix on eight-track tape has never been reissued.